Wenyueh/LLM-RecSys-ID/README.md

-# Item Indexing Methods for Recommendation Foundation Models: A Reproducibility Study
+# How to Index Item IDs for Recommendation Foundation Models

 # Abstract